Reviews You Can Rely On

 Credit: Amber King & Trevor Peterson

-The rain wasn't an issue when it came from right above, however, one night where we had it set up in the wrong direction, the rain actually came in sideways through the large open vent at the top of the tent.
-Given the small space, our only option was to get out and change the aspect it was pointing towards.
+The rain wasn't an issue when it came from right above, however, one night when we had it set up in the wrong direction, the rain actually came in sideways through the sizeable open vent at the top of the tent.
+Given the small space, our only option was to get out and change the aspect it pointed towards.
 Aside from that, the fabric doesn't stretch much (just a little in the rain) while being 100% waterproof (minus the vents).
-Just make sure you set it up in the right direction (steep side to the wind).
+Just ensure you set it up in the right direction (steep side to the wind).

 Adaptability

 The adaptor addition of this series allows you to use most tent poles to set it up.
-To do that, you must be able to stake it down or attach large rocks to the guy lines.
+You must be able to stake it down or attach large rocks to the guy lines to do that.
 The adaptor kit itself is just a shelled-out plastic handle with a piece of Velcro around it.
 While this is a great idea, it doesn't work with all the poles, especially those that don't fit the shape.

 black diamond distance adaptor tent ultralight tent review - a look at the adaptor kit that works well with bd poles, but may not...